arty-arty/promise/README.md

 **Auto content quality check**
 > Before chains:
-> The game makes junk.
-It does not care about you a what you like.
-Examples fall far from actual gameplay.
-Like in those Candy Crush ads.
+> The game has inconsistent quality levels.
+Or examples fall far from actual gameplay.
+Like in those misleading Candy Crush clone ads.
+Seems like the devlopers just do not care.
 > Players are disappointed when their expectations meet ugly gameplay in reality.
 >
 > After:
 > Promise shuffles the levels using Algorand's Verifiable Random Functions.
 Before payment, every user gets a fair sneak peek of the random levels.
 > Statistically the user gets the same high-quality for paid levels.

 Soon, neural networks are going to disrupt the gaming industry.
 Imagine, auto-generated content tailored for your personality.
 There has to be a way to safely sell and buy such personal content.

-Unfortunately there is no guarantee that
+Unfortunately there is no guarantee.
 For example, some apps dumb down generation from GPT-3 to GPT-2 to save costs.

-Actually there is a way to check quality, without losing funds.
+Actually there is a way to ensure quality, without losing funds.
 It is Promise.
-In particular its random sneak pic feature.
+In particular its random sneak pick feature.

 ## A content-pair escrow
 <!-- Click the link to see a demo game protected by Promise.